Bouchenemehdi24/Bouchenemehdi/content/home/about.md

 # Biography

 Mohammed Mehdi Bouchene is a temporary assistant Professor at the University of Guelma, Algeria.
-He received a  PhD degree in Electronics and Telecommunications from the University of Guelma in 2018.
+He received a  PhD degree in Electrical engineering from the University of Guelma in 2018.
 He has authored  and co-authored several papers in international journal or conference proceedings.
 His current  research interests are Machine Learning and Computer Vision.